Click

 slowly and repeatedly raise your arms outstretched from your sides.

-9. You should have charts of the area where you are boating onboard to help you determine where you are and:
+9. You should have charts of the area where you are boating onboard to

 provide you with up-to-date weather forecasts.